tbrowder/raku-read-write-tests/README.md

 Notes:

 1. See the complete results in log files in the **logs** subdirectories.

 2. **RT** - Run Time: user time from the GNU `time` program.

 3. When the number of trials is > 1, the RT data are averages over that number.

+4. This suite is developed on a Debian system with no consideration to it running successfully on any other OS.
+Pull requests are welcome.